 There are many possible causes of pain at the back of the knee.
 A person could have an injury, a cyst, inflammation, runner’s knee, or osteoarthritis.

 The knee is a complex joint, and it takes a lot of impact from even simple everyday activities.
-Knee damage can often be reduced or prevented by avoiding impact and strain on the joint.
+People can often reduce or prevent knee damage by avoiding impact and strain on the joint.

 Treatment for pain in the back of the knee will vary greatly depending on the cause.

-- There are many possible causes for this kind of pain.
+- There are many possible causes of this kind of pain.

-- Early treatment for knee pain often involves preventing the injury from getting worse.
+- Receiving early treatment for knee pain often prevents the injury from getting worse.

-- In some cases, the pain may be caused by fatigue, or not stretching before exercise.
+- In some cases, the pain may be due to fatigue or not stretching before exercise.

-It may be important to work closely with a doctor to diagnose pain in the back of the knee, as some causes require long-term treatment to heal completely.
+It is important to work closely with a doctor to diagnose pain in the back of the knee, as some causes require long-term treatment to heal completely.

-Possible causes for pain in the back of the knee include:
+Some possible causes of pain in the back of the knee include the following.

 Overuse syndrome can affect different areas of the knee.
-A person might feel a cramp in the thigh or calf near the knee.
+With this condition, a person might also feel a cramp in the thigh or calf near the knee.

-Women who are pregnant may also experience leg cramps as a normal side effect of pregnancy.
+Pregnant people may also experience leg cramps as a normal effect of pregnancy.